Schimmoellerm/mas-code-quiz/README.md

 # mas-code-quiz
-Coding quiz used to practice API and DOM.
+Coding quiz used to demonstrate API and DOM.